Who will win the next Australian election?

 Who will win the national two-party preferred vote?

-Our mean forecast has the ALP winning the national two-party preferred vote 51.8% to 48.2%.
+Our mean forecast has the ALP losing the national two-party preferred vote 47.8% to 52.2%.

 Our forecast incorporates uncertainty from public opinion polling and produces a range of possible outcomes.
-At the moment, there is an 80% chance the national two-party preferred vote will be between the ALP winning 50.7% to 49.3% and the ALP winning 52.9% to 47.1%.
+At the moment, there is an 80% chance the national two-party preferred vote will be between the ALP losing 45.8% to 54.2% and the ALP losing 49.8% to 50.2%.
 We expect this range to narrow as we get closer to election day.

 How is the two-party preferred vote changing?